shiv-am0/automation-scripts/README.md

 ## About

 This repository serves as a record of my learning process in DevOps and Cloud.
-It contains automation scripts in Python, focusing on tasks that help streamline operations and improve efficiency for DevOps teams.
+It contains automation scripts in Python for AWS Lambda, focusing on tasks that help streamline operations and improve efficiency for DevOps teams.
 Each script is designed to perform a specific task, such as managing AWS resources or automating deployment pipelines.

 The primary goals of this repository are to:
-- Build practical experience with cloud platforms (especially AWS).
+- Build practical experience with AWS cloud platform.
 - Develop reusable automation scripts to solve real-world challenges.
 - Showcase my growth and understanding in the DevOps field.